Glossary of Terms

 Secondary Recovery

-Usually refers to water-flooding treatment of the formation, in order to drive reservoir fluids to the well bore.
+Usually refers to water-flooding treatment of the formation, in order to drive reservoir fluids to the wellbore.

 Sediment